An Advertisement from Timex

 While a quartz solar watch may never have the collectible cachet of a Swiss-made mechnical watch, it would remove many hassles and open up a whole new world of reliability.
 That's why I've recently been surfing for solar powered alternatives to traditional quartz or mechanical watches.

-I've recently found three watches that might be perfect for the sun and sea.
+I've recently found a couple of watches that might be perfect for the sun and sea.
 They come from the Seiko family.
-One is a Seiko and two are Citizens.
+One is a Seiko and one is a Citizen.

-The first watch is a Seiko Solar SNE 109 Dive Watch with 200 meter water resistance and a unidirectional rotating bezel.
-The watch is nicely proportioned with a 42 millimeter diameter case that is a comfortable 12.2 millimeters thick.
-The polyurethane strap is a well-proportioned 20 millimeters wide.
-It comes in various dial colors and is a nice looking watch from any angle.
-It can also be found a great price points on Amazon.
+The first watch is a Seiko Prospex Solar SNE 595P1 Dive Watch (above) with 200 meter water resistance and a unidirectional rotating bezel.
+The watch is nicely proportioned with a 41 millimeter diameter case that is a comfortable 11.3 millimeters thick.
+It is a nice looking watch from any angle.
+Check it out using my Amazon affiliate link here

-The next watch I like the looks of is the Citizen Eco-Drive Scuba Fin Dive Watch.
-It gets extra cool points for having an actual name in addition to the requisite series of numbers.
-This watch has a 46 millimeter diameter case that is 12 millimeters thick.
-It has a stainless steel band that is a manly 26 millimeters wide.
+The next watch I like the looks of is the Citizen Men's Eco-Drive Pro Master Sea Eco Dive Watch.
+It gets extra cool points for having GMT watch functionality.
+This watch has a 44 millimeter diameter case that is 13.5 millimeters thick.
+It has a wave textured polyurethane strap that is 22 millimeters wide.
+If you like the look, check it out here using my Amazon affiliate link.
+[This post was updated in April 2026]